Hafting/tergen/README.md

 - May  2025: Much work on erosion, lakes and sea level.
 All rivers should reach the sea now.
 - Apr.
 2025: Use relative wetness for assigning terrain types.
 Better placement of deserts
 - Apr.
 2025: Support for savanna terrain type, which appeared in freeciv 3.1
 - Apr.
-2025: Added big lakes to the river/waterflow simulation .
-Mar.
+2025: Added big lakes to the river/waterflow simulation.
+- Mar.
 2025: Improved plate tectonics, thicker mountain ranges, plate boundaries less obvious.
 - Mar.
 2025: Asteroid strikes, cusing occational circular craters
 - Mar.
 2025: Volcanoes now appear on tectonic plate edges only
 - Nov.
 2023: tergen works for all freeciv topologies